tirechapp/Snake/README.md

             Example: **C:\Users\tyler\Downloads**<br/>
             Change directories to the location of Snake.py with the following command:<br/>
 cd C:\Users\tyler\Downloads *(replace C:\Users\tyler\Downloads with your own directory address)*<br/>
-Execute the file with this command:<br/>
+Execute the file with the following command:<br/>
 python Snake.py<br/>
               **The game will now launch!**<br/>
 <br/>
     Mac & Linux users:<br/>
         Change directories to the location of Snake.py:<br/>
 cd ~/Downloads<br/>
-Execute the file with this command: python3 Snake.py<br/>
+Execute the file with the following command:<br/>
+python3 Snake.py<br/>
                 **The game will now launch!**
 <br/>